-The integration of renewable energy technology into Highways England roadside infrastructure to reduce energy costs and contribute to carbon reduction targets.
+The integration of renewable energy technology into National Highways roadside infrastructure to reduce energy costs and contribute to carbon reduction targets.

 The outcome of the overall project is to deploy renewable energy source technologies (e.g. wind, solar) on structures across the strategic road network to power the technology with no or reduced reliance on Distribution Network Operator supplies.
 This has the benefits of greater self-sufficiency of energy supplies for Highways England through localised generation, reduced electricity costs and reduced carbon emissions by using energy from renewable sources.